Ghost in the Noonday Sun

 Ghost in the Noonday Sun is a 1974 British comedy film directed by Peter Medak starring Peter Sellers, Anthony Franciosa and Spike Milligan.
 The film suffered a difficult production due to Sellers's erratic behavior and was not theatrically released.
 Medak described the film as "the biggest disaster of my life" in 2016.

-The script was written by Evan Jones and Ernest Tidyman (uncredited) with additional dialogue by Spike Milligan.
+The script was written by Evan Jones and Ernest Tidyman (uncredited) with additional dialogue by Milligan.
 The film was produced by Thomas Clyde and Gareth Wigan with cinematography by Michael Reed and Larry Pizer.
 The title and some of the plot details are based on the book of the same title by Newbery Medal-winning children's author Sid Fleischman.

 Plot

-In the seventeenth century, pirate captain Ras Mohammed (Peter Boyle), accompanied by his incompetent Irish cook Dick Scratcher (Peter Sellers) and three crewmen, buries three chests of treasure on an unnamed island.
+In the seventeenth century, pirate captain Ras Mohammed, accompanied by his incompetent Irish cook Dick Scratcher and three crewmen, buries three chests of treasure on an unnamed island.
 Scratcher then kills the captain and three crewmen.
 He returns to the pirate ship and proclaims himself the new captain, as only he knows the location of the treasure.
 He soon discovers his predecessor's treasure map was drawn in disappearing ink.
 Fourteen years later, the pirate ship reaches Ireland, although Scratcher believes they are on a Greek island.
-The crew behaves gluttonously, with the exception of the debonair and cerebral Pierre Rodriquez (Anthony Franciosa).
+The crew behaves gluttonously, with the exception of the debonair and cerebral Pierre Rodriquez.

-They abduct an Irish boy, Jeremiah (Richard Willis), whom Scratcher believes can see ghosts and will therefore be able to contact Ras Mohammed's ghost for directions to the treasure.
+They abduct an Irish boy, Jeremiah, whom Scratcher believes can see ghosts and will therefore be able to contact Ras Mohammed's ghost for directions to the treasure.
 After seeing off the British Navy by posing as Portuguese fishermen suffering the "red plague", the pirates sail to Algiers, where Jeremiah is taken prisoner.
-The pirates encounter Scratcher's old friend Billy Bombay (Spike Milligan) and later release Jeremiah.
+The pirates encounter Scratcher's old friend Billy Bombay and later release Jeremiah.

-After threats of mutiny by a pirate named Abdullah (Thomas Baptiste), the pirates end up back at the island of buried treasure.
+After threats of mutiny by a pirate named Abdullah, the pirates end up back at the island of buried treasure.
 They dig up Billy Bombay's treasure chest of silver cannonballs and fire them at Billy Bombay and his six brothers, leaving only Billy alive.
 Separately, Pierre, Jeremiah and Abdullah discover Ras Mohammed's treasure.
 The film ends with Scratcher buried up to his neck in sand, while Billy Bombay is tied to a tree, and the two shout insults at each other.

 Style

 The film's opening seven-minute prologue is shot in the style of a black and white silent film, complete with caption cards.

 Sellers' onetime Goon Show colleague Spike Milligan appears halfway through the film and worked on revisions to the script.
 This results in some Goonish style banter and effects, such as undercranked film sequences making movement seem faster, dialogue and sound effects.
-When Scratcher and Billy Bombay meet, Milligan says to camera, "It's that smelly old sea-goon, Dick Scratcher" - an apparent reference to The Goon Show character Ned Seagoon.
+When Scratcher and Billy Bombay meet, Milligan says to camera, "It's that smelly old sea-goon, Dick Scratcher" – an apparent reference to The Goon Show character Ned Seagoon.